 According to Alex White, author of The Elements of Graphic Design, to achieve visual unity is the main goal of graphic design.
 When all elements are in agreement, a design is considered unified.
 No individual part is viewed as more important than the whole design.
 A good balance between unity and variety must be established to avoid a chaotic or lifeless design.

 Unique elements in a design should stand apart from one another.
 A good way to do this is to use contrast.
 You can achieve contrast through different design elements mentioned above: colour, value, size/shape and direction/

-Proper alignment in a design means that every element in the design is visually connected to each other.
+Proper alignment in design means that every element in the design is visually connected to each other.
 Good design alignment means nothing will feel out of place or disconnected when alignment has been handled well.
-Does your text align with your images?
+Does your text-align with your images?
 Do your images align?

 Proximity allows for a visual unity in a design.
 If two elements are related to each other, they should be placed close in proximity to one another.
 Doing so minimizes visual clutter, emphasises organisation and increases viewer comprehension.

 A good design contains elements that lead the reader through each element in order of its significance.
 The type and images should be expressed starting from most important to the least important.